RickWong/fetch-plus/README.md

 ## Features

 - Uses the standard Fetch API.
-- Generic interface to communicate with any REST API client as you need.
+- Generic interface to communicate with any REST API.
-- Runs in Node and browsers.
-(BYO Fetch API and Promises polyfills though)
+- Runs in Node and browsers but bring your own Fetch API and ES Promise polyfills.

 ## Installation